 Sometimes you may need to buy bottled water in an emergency, but why is bottled water so expensive?
-Obviously it’s best to drink filtered tap water where you can.
+Obviously it’s best to drink filtered tap water where you can, or use a reusable water bottle.
 We are fortunate to have water that’s safe to drink (in blind tests, water from Thames taps beat some of the more expensive brands of bottled water).
 So what’s with all the high prices, just for something that should be free as a basic right?

 The earth only has around 3% of its water available to drink, so it’s fairly scarce, and most of that is in glaciers.
 Yet 800 million people worldwide don’t have access to clean safe water, so the fact that we can turn on the tap and drink safely, is a luxury

 Don’t drink from bathroom taps as they often come from different pipes – this could cause harm in susceptible people and pets, and should never be used for mixing up baby formula).
 In old houses, you may actually be pouring out water from tanks with dead rats in them (and boiling it does not purify it).

 So why do so many people pay so much for bottled water, in countries where it’s safe to drink?
 Obviously the cost is from sourcing and bottling the water.
 But UK laws means that the water from the tap is usually as pure (or more pure) than water sold in bottles.

 Can you imagine paying 2000 times the price of anything else?
 How about a $10,000 sandwich?
 Annie Leonard